microlinkhq/browserless/README.md

 type: `object` </br>

-An extra of viewport settings that will be merged with the device presets.
+An extra viewport settings that will be merged with the device presets.

 ```js
 browserless.getDevice({